bjin/mpv-prescalers/README.md

 For `nnedi3` prescaler, `neurons` and `window` settings are indicated in the filename.

-In addition, `superxbr-native.hook` is a native implementation of `superxbr` which do the upscaling on RGB, and is most likely the one you want use.
-`superxbr-native-yuv.hook` is a similar shader but requires the original source to be YUV, and thus should be considered as experimental.
+In addition, `{superxbr,ravu*}-native.hook` are native implementations of `superxbr` and `ravu`, that will do the upscaling on RGB, and is most likely the one you want use. `{superxbr,ravu*}-native-yuv.hook` are similar shaders but require the original source to be YUV.

 For example:
 * `nnedi3-nns32-win8x4.hook`: user shader for luma `nnedi3` prescaling with `32`